copernicus-mogley/zkav.club/README.md

 If you want more workshops, more recordings, and a stronger public archive that isn’t controlled by big platforms, here’s how to back us.

 Big thanks to [Zcash Community Grants](https://zcashcommunitygrants.org/) for supporting Zk Av Club in 2026!
-Read the proposal and thread: [https://forum.zcashcommunity.com/t/zcash-community-media-infrastructure-support-zk-av-club-2026/53913](https://forum.zcashcommunity.com/t/zcash-community-media-infrastructure-support-zk-av-club-2026/53913)
+Read the [proposal and thread](https://forum.zcashcommunity.com/t/zcash-community-media-infrastructure-support-zk-av-club-2026/53913).

 If your community wants to support the work, or wants direct help with recording workflows, AV training, publishing infrastructure, or long-term archiving and metadata, reach out via the links in [Join the Club](#join-the-club).
 Support it, or hire us.
 Either way helps.